zxeltor/STOCombatAnalyzer/README.md

 ## Overview
 This is a PC application used to parse and analyze Star Trek Online combat logs.
 I became interested in trying out STO random elites, but I was curious if my Space DPS was up to snuff.
 After a little research, I found a reddit post which had a brief outline of the combat log, and the available fields.
 I figured this application would give me the opportunity to wrap my head around the combat log and it's fields.

-This app displays a breakdown of damage types, using calculations based on the absolute value of the magnitude field from the STO combat log file entries.
-Calculations for DPS, Total Damage, and Max Damage are displayed.
-Information like resists and such aren't included.
+This app displays a breakdown of various damage/ability [metrics](https://github.com/zxeltor/STOCombatAnalyzer/wiki/Player-Metrics).

 See the [wiki](https://github.com/zxeltor/STOCombatAnalyzer/wiki) for more details.